A Complete Guide to Project Management

 Acquire, allocate, and manage appropriate resources

-Set priorities and assign deadlines
+Set and manage priorities and assign deadlines

 Navigate and overcome unforeseen obstacles